Rpg

 What makes PCGen unique is its open-source nature and extraordinary depth of customization.
 Unlike commercial alternatives, PCGen allows users to modify virtually every aspect of the character creation process, from creating entirely new classes and races to implementing house rules and custom content.
 Its data-driven architecture means you can add new sourcebooks or even entirely new game systems without waiting for official updates.

 PCGen shines with complex character builds that would be difficult to track manually.
 The software handles intricate stacking rules, prerequisites, and conditional modifiers with precision.
-Output sheets can be customized to match your preferred character sheet format, from minimalist designs to elaborate multi-page dossiers with detailed equipment tracking and spell descriptions.
+Output sheets can be customised to match your preferred character sheet format, from minimalist designs to elaborate multi-page dossiers with detailed equipment tracking and spell descriptions.

 Long-running campaigns often benefit from PCGen's ability to handle character progression over time.
 You can save snapshots of your character at different levels, maintain multiple equipment loadouts, and track resources between sessions.
 The software even supports companion creatures, cohorts, and followers as linked character files.